Frequently Asked Questions

 How do I make an appointment?

 First, learn more about the types of appointments we offer.
-From this page you can choose which type of appointment you would like to schedule, and follow the directions to secure your time slot.
+From this page you can choose which type of appointment type would be best for you and your writing project.
+Then, follow the directions to secure your time slot.
 Read this document for more detailed directions on making an appointment and this document for more information on the difference in scheduling an online consultation and receiving feedback via email.

 How do I cancel an appointment?

 If you must cancel your appointment:

-- If you have not canceled within this time frame, it will be considered a missed appointment.
+- If you do not cancel your appointment, it will be considered a missed appointment.

-- If you miss more than two scheduled appointments, you will no longer be permitted to make KU Writing Center appointments online.
+- If you miss two scheduled appointments, you will no longer be permitted to make KU Writing Center appointments online without first speaking with a professional staff member.

 What will a consultation do for me?

 What is a writing consultation like?

-First, your writing consultant will want to know about you, what you are working on, and what goals you have for your project.
-The session is based on what you tell us you'd like to work on.
-As educators, not editors, we work through the areas and ideas you have told us to focus on.
-Our goal is to help you revise and improve a project while you get a better sense of yourself as a writer.
+First, your writing consultant will want to know about what you are working on and what goals you have for your project.
+Your consultant will use this discussion to set an agenda for the session.
+As educators, not editors, our goal is to help you revise and improve a project while you get a better sense of yourself as a writer.
 After each session, we ask you to fill out a brief feedback form.
 There is no charge for working with a writing consultant.